garden-of-delete/airbyte-topiary/README.md

 Basic usage could be something like:

-`python tentacle.py sync config.yml --target http://123.456.789.0:8081 --all`
+`python topiary.py sync config.yml --target http://123.456.789.0:8081 --all`

-Almost all sources and destinations will have associated secrets.
-Tentacle ignores any secrets specified in the source config.yml.
+Almost all sources and destinations will have associated secrets. topiary ignores any secrets specified in the source config.yml.
 Secrets are specified separately using the `--secrets` argument, followed by a .yaml file.
 For example:

-`python tentacle.py sync config.yml --target http://123.456.789.0:8081 --secrets secrets.yml --all`
+`python topiary.py sync config.yml --target http://123.456.789.0:8081 --secrets secrets.yml --all`

 There are a number of additional optional parameters that modify how a sync operation is carried out:
 - `--wipe` removes all sources, destinations, and connectors **before** applying config.yml
 - `--backup` followed by a filename.
 Dumps the full configuration of airbyte to the specified file **before** applying `--wipe` and config.yml
 - `--validate` validates the sources, destinations, and connections on the destination Airbyte deployment **after** applying changes.

-Used together, a realistic invocation of tentacle might look something like:
+Used together, a realistic invocation of topiary might look something like:
-`python tentacle.py sync config.yml --target http://123.456.789.0:8081 --secrets secrets.yml --all --validate --backup backup_config.yml`
+`python topiary.py sync config.yml --target http://123.456.789.0:8081 --secrets secrets.yml --all --validate --backup backup_config.yml`

 ### Modifying existing sources and destinations
-If the yaml file specifies connectors with valid `sourceId`, `destinationId`, or `connectionId` matching matching Airbyte deployment, or failing that, valid `name`s, then tentacle will attempt to modify the existing source/destination/connection instead of creating a new one.
+If the yaml file specifies connectors with valid `sourceId`, `destinationId`, or `connectionId` matching matching Airbyte deployment, or failing that, valid `name`s, then topiary will attempt to modify the existing source/destination/connection instead of creating a new one.

 ### Sync deployment to yaml
 An existing Airbyte deployment can be written to a .yaml by following the `--target` argument with a filename having the .yaml or .yml extension.
 For example:

-`python tentacle.py sync http://123.456.789.0:8081 --target my_deployment.yml`
+`python topiary.py sync http://123.456.789.0:8081 --target my_deployment.yml`

 will write the configuration of all sources, destinations, and connections to `my_deployment.yml`.